Did you spend the first days of school frantically coming up with the most perfectly cool way to describe yourself as an animal?

 These team members wield the “ice pick,” so to speak.
 Simply having an enthusiastic participant will go a long way in warming up the others and getting the interpersonal results you want.
 When you have your culture evangelists in place, it’s time to pick an activity!

-Activities to break the ice 🔨
+15 team-building activities to break the ice 🔨

 1. Marshmallow challenge